 Chapter 4.
-Installing and Configuring NVIDIA vGPU Manager
+Installing and Configuring NVIDIA vGPU Manager and the Guest Driver

-Before installing and configuring NVIDIA vGPU Manager, ensure that a VM running a supported guest OS is configured in your chosen hypervisor.
+Before installing and configuring NVIDIA vGPU Manager and the guest driver, ensure that a VM running a supported Windows guest OS is configured in your chosen hypervisor.

 The factory settings of some supported GPU boards are incompatible with NVIDIA AI Enterprise.
 Before configuring NVIDIA AI Enterprise on these GPU boards, you must configure the boards to change these settings.